 A muscle spasm is a sudden tightening of the muscle you can’t control.
 This may be caused by strain, overworking the muscle, or injury.
-It can also be caused by dehydration, electrolyte imbalance, diabetes, alcohol use, and certain medicines.
-If it goes on long enough the muscle spasm causes pain.
+It can also be caused by dehydration, electrolyte imbalance, diabetes, alcohol use, and some medicines.
+If it goes on long enough, the muscle spasm causes pain.
 Common areas for muscle spasm are the legs, neck, and back.

-Heat, massage, and stretching will help relax muscle spasm.
+Heat, massage, walking, hot shower or bath, ice massage, and stretching exercises can all help relax muscle spasm.

 You may use over-the-counter pain medicine to control pain, unless another medicine was prescribed.
-If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, talk with your healthcare provider before using these medicines.
+Talk with your provider before using these medicines if you have chronic liver or kidney disease, ever had a stomach ulcer or gastrointestinal bleeding, or take a blood thinner.

 Follow up with your healthcare provider, or as advised.